-- Jar Lifters – I never go into any canning season without having two jar lifters that are in good working condition.
+- Jar Lifter (two) – I never go into any canning season without having two jar lifters that are in good working condition.
 I do not want to have them break right in the middle of canning without having a backup (I’ve had this happen, and it’s just too easy to drop jars or scald yourself without a jar lifter.)
 This is my favorite jar lifter, but this jar lifter is a decent backup as well.

-- Stainless Steel Funnel (and a backup) – if you’re doing serious canning each year, go ahead and splurge the extra money for a stainless steel option.
+- Stainless Steel Funnel (and a backup) – if you’re doing serious canning each year, go ahead and splurge the extra money for a stainless steel funnel.
 The plastic funnels can take on bacteria and they just don’t hold up as well to heat.
 Trust me, the nice wide stainless funnels are the way to go.

 - Bubble Remover/Headspace Ruler – this always comes in handy for measuring headspace and removing any air pockets in the jars.
 It’s a smart idea to have a few of these in case you get some helpers while canning (or happen to misplace yours frequently!).

 - Black Sharpie Markers – each year I treat myself to a brand new box of black Sharpie pens.
 No jar goes into the pantry without getting the date and the item written on the lid.
 Don’t bother with cute labels, they just end up being a pain to remove each year, and since we use new lids anyway, I don’t mind writing on them.

-- Pomona’s Pectin – I love this pectin because it’s not sugar-based pectin.
+- Pomona’s Pectin – I love Pamona’s pectin because it’s not a sugar-based pectin.
 This means it will still gel even without sugar.
 The only drawback is that you have to use recipes that are specific to this pectin brand, but I like that I don’t need to add so much sugar to the jams and jellies I’m preserving (like this low-sugar strawberry rhubarb jam).
 No more wasting money on those tiny boxes of pectin from the grocery store!
 Pamona’s pectin is completely shelf-stable and will last for years.